Replicon-genetics/rg_exploder_public_documents/README.md

-# public
+# Links from https://repliconevaluation.wordpress.com/  to documents here
-Public-accessible Reference Documents for Synthetic Reads Generator
+Reference Documents linked from Synthetic Reads Generator website

 Available in this repository:

 Documentation relevant to the application available at https://repliconevaluation.wordpress.com/

-Source code is in a, currently, private repository managed by the developers
+Source code is in https://github.com/Replicon-genetics/rg_exploder_shared

-24th September 2022
+14th April 2025